 "Indeed," she writes, "the rules have changed, and now the industry that trades in the debasement and degradation of women is being taken seriously by Wall Street, the media and the political establishment.
 Rather than an industry in crisis, this is an industry that has reached a level of mainstream acceptance that Hefner and the old gang could never have dreamed possible."

-One could just as easily say that Dines has taken a macro view of the industry and Theroux a micro, and that in doing so each has thrown a small spotlight of truth on the industry, but that would miss the real point, which is that neither of these people cares about the industry, or appreciates the real story of the rise and fall of online porn.
+In the end, Dines has taken a macro view of the industry and Theroux a micro, and in doing so each has thrown a small spotlight of truth on the industry, but that would miss the real point, which is that neither of these people cares about the industry, or appreciates the real story of the rise and fall of online porn.
 Each presumes to declare a resolution for porn—one says it's dead, the other says it has reached a new high—but neither can entertain the possibility that the story is still unfolding, or that the end has not yet been written.

 More ominous is the endgame that both Dines and Theroux would like to see unfold, and lo and behold, it looks very much like that ghetto some in the industry have been warning about with respect to the .xxx top-level domain.
 Some people say that because it has not happened yet, it is not going to happen and the people warning about it should admit as much, but no one who understands the true pace of momentous change ever believed that the ghetto would come about within months or perhaps even years of the establishment of .xxx.
 The argument for such a solution needs to build systematically, and if it is to happen it can only happen with the assistance of companies in the industry who see a benefit for themselves in such a scenario.